RedFoxFinn/solita-academy-names/README.md

 - [React](https://reactjs.org)
 - [Axios](https://github.com/axios/axios)

-Styling is achieved by using inline styles provided by self-made styling tool.
+Styling is achieved by using inline styles provided by self-made and simple styling tool.

 Fetching state messages use self-made enum-like definitions that are built with Object.freeze().

+Fetching json first from Solita github, assignment repository.

+Sorting functionality displayed after the json gets fetched.
+Features sorting by name (ascending, descending) and amount (also ascending and descending).

+Status messages feature current sorting method, total count of names on json, total amount counted from name/amount -pairs.

+Search functionality displayed after the json gets fetched.
+Features search field, search button and search resetting button.

+List is displayed after the json gets fetched.
+By default it shows name/amount -pairs sorted by name, ascending.
+When search is used, there will be names that include search term (only some letters or complete name).
+If no results appear, there will be shown status message with reflecting content.

 ### dev-academy-2021 exercise - Name Application